djipco/webmidi/website/api/classes/Input.md

 Adds an event listener that will trigger a function callback when the specified event happens.
 The event can be **channel-bound** or **input-wide**.
-Channel-bound events are dispatched by {@link InputChannel} objects and are tied to a specific MIDI channel while input-wide events are dispatched by the {@link Input} object itself and are not tied to a specific channel.
+Channel-bound events are dispatched by [InputChannel](InputChannel) objects and are tied to a specific MIDI channel while input-wide events are dispatched by the [Input](Input) object itself and are not tied to a specific channel.

 When listening for an input-wide event, you must specify the event to listen for and the callback function to trigger when the event happens: